-The total request: in excess of $1 billion.
+The total request was in excess of $1 billion.
 The Curative Petition also named The Dow

 Chemical Company (TDCC) as a respondent.
 Subsequently, the Madhya Pradesh State